* This article originally appeared here on Traveller24.com

 De Mond Nature Reserve

 The Q5 excitedly lapped up the dirt roads – she was seeming as excited as we were to be exploring some of the wildly beautiful spaces of Western Cape.
 A roughly three-hour drive took us through the Hottentot Mountains, then the open landscapes of the Overberg backroads.
 I found myself breathing slowly and deeply, a smile growing across my face: I was in my happy space.
 Our first stop was De Mond Nature Reserve, a coastal reserve embracing almost 1000 hectares.
-Ocean lovers will relish having kilometers of unspoilt beach to explore; the nearest coastal towns are a 13km walk in either direction.
+Ocean lovers will relish having kilometers of unspoiled beach to explore; the nearest coastal towns are a 13km walk in either direction.
 Various walks offer you the chance to explore the 11km-long estuary, fynbos dunes, and shoreline.

 The reserve only has once accommodation unit – a homely three-bedroomed cottage nestled in the dunes, so by nightfall any day visitors leave, and you have the reserve to yourself.
 The cottage has an outdoor enclosed braai, and is only a two-minute walk from the estuary.
 Two boardwalks snake their way on either side of the estuary towards the ocean – built as part of the dune rehabilitation project.
 Another of the projects is an exciting new imitative in search of seahorse breeding grounds in the estuary.